dyanna2323/Brainroot/replit.md

 **Framework**: React with TypeScript, built using Vite as the build tool and development server.

 **3D Rendering**: The application uses React Three Fiber (@react-three/fiber) as a React renderer for Three.js, enabling declarative 3D scene creation.
-Additional utilities from @react-three/drei provide helpers for common 3D elements like text, keyboard controls, and camera management.
+Additional utilities from @react-three/drei provide helpers for common 3D elements like text, camera management, and 3D primitives.
 Post-processing effects are available through @react-three/postprocessing.

 **UI Components**: The interface uses a comprehensive Radix UI component library for accessible, unstyled primitives, styled with Tailwind CSS.
 Components include dialogs, buttons, cards, and various form controls.
 The design system uses CSS custom properties for theming with support for light/dark modes.

 **State Management**: Zustand is used for global state management with two main stores:
-- `useBrainrotGame`: Manages game state including phases (menu, playing, roundEnd, gameEnd), player positions, scores, voting, rounds, and timer
+- `useBrainrotGame`: Manages game state including phases (menu, characterSelect, countdown, racing, results), player positions and physics, selected characters, touch control states, race timer, checkpoints, scoring, and winner determination
 - `useGame`: A simpler state manager for basic game phases (ready, playing, ended)
 - `useAudio`: Manages audio playback and mute state for background music and sound effects